ericmjl/llamabot/docs/cli/docs.md

 ```

 By following these guidelines, you can effectively use the `llamabot docs write` command to generate and maintain high-quality documentation for your project.

+## How Linked Files are Referenced

+The `llamabot docs write` command references linked files specified in the `linked_files` key of the frontmatter.
+These files are read and their content is used to inform the generated documentation.
+The paths to these files must be relative to the root of the repository.
+For example, if you have a file `llamabot/cli/docs.py` that you want to reference, you would include it in the `linked_files` list as shown in the example above.

+By understanding and utilizing these features, you can ensure that your documentation is comprehensive, up-to-date, and aligned with the source code and project intents.